fffaraz/awesome-cpp/README.md

 * [KDevelop](https://www.kdevelop.org/) - A free, open source IDE.
 * [Microsoft Visual Studio](http://www.visualstudio.com/) - An IDE from Microsoft.
 * [NetBeans](https://netbeans.org/) - An IDE for developing primarily with Java, but also with other languages, in particular PHP, C/C++, and HTML5.
-* [Qt Creator](http://qt-project.org/) :star: - A cross-platform C++, JavaScript and QML IDE which is part of the SDK for Qt.
+* [Qt Creator](http://qt-project.org/) :star2: - A cross-platform C++, JavaScript and QML IDE which is part of the SDK for Qt.
 * [rtags](https://github.com/Andersbakken/rtags) - A c/c++ client/server indexer with for integration with emacs based on clang.
 * [Xcode](https://developer.apple.com/xcode/) - Developed by Apple.
 * [YouCompleteMe](https://valloric.github.io/YouCompleteMe/) - YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.